 “Integrity and responsibility are the fundament of our company.
 We condemn all forms of white-collar crime and consider compliance with the law the responsibility of all our businesses.
 Each individual member of our company is responsible to act with integrity and to require others to do the same.”

 That is why we have established a secure communication platform for submitting reports in addition to the existing reporting channels involving the managers, HR department, ombudsperson or works council.
-The whistleblowing system iTrust ("BKMS® System") is open to all MTU employees and other stakeholders to report potentially unlawful conduct or incorrect business practices.
+The whistleblowing system iTrust ("BKMS® Incident Reporting") is open to all MTU employees and other stakeholders to report potentially unlawful conduct or incorrect business practices.
 It can be used anonymously.

 Of course, we prefer communicating about the reported issue openly and would appreciate if you disclosed your identity.
 We must, however, point out that we may, under certain circumstances, be legally obliged to disclose your identity to third parties (please consult our data protection information for further details).
 We therefore respect your decision if you do not wish to share your name for the time being.
 In this case, we ask you to set up a secured postbox which you can use to communicate with us anonymously.
 Your reports will be handled in strict confidence.